Split

 - partition_key (optional): Identifier for splitting sections by.
 In the output the partition_key will be filled in with values from the content and appended after the split_description name

-- Examples: account number, index, name, holding type
+- Examples: account number, index, name, holding type.
+If your partition key is

 -